 An MPCD is any equipment or management practice designed to treat, retain or control discharges of a vessel.
 The EPA and the DOD must consider seven statutory factors in determining whether it is reasonable and practicable to require the use of an MPCD.

 How did EPA and the Department of Defense (DOD) evaluate the discharges?

 Year After Phase II

 The EPA and the DOD published Phase I of the Uniform National Discharge Standards (UNDS) rule on May 10, 1999.
 The Phase I rule identified all discharges incidental to the normal operation of Armed Forces vessels and characterized each discharge to determine if it required control, based on its potential to have an environmental impact.
-The Phase I rule also established procedures for no discharge zones.
+The Phase I rule also established procedures for no-discharge zones.

-In Phase II, the EPA and the DOD, in consultation with the U.S. Coast Guard (USCG), are developing standards for each discharge that was determined to require control in Phase I. The standards will be established in two batches.
+In Phase II, the EPA and the DOD, in consultation with the U.S. Coast Guard (USCG), are developing standards for each discharge that was determined to require control in Phase I. The standards will be established in three batches.